 Hand sanitizer and wet wipes are invaluable when you’re visiting rural areas or using public bathrooms.
 Pack a basic first aid kit containing band-aids, antiseptic, painkillers, and rehydration salts – particularly useful if you experience minor stomach issues.
 Any prescription medications should be brought in their original packaging along with copies of prescriptions.

-V. Electronics & Connectivity
+IV.
+Electronics & Connectivity

 Stay charged and connected throughout your Laos adventure.
 A universal travel adapter is essential, as Laos uses 230V with a mix of outlet types (A, B, C, E, and F).
 Long bus journeys and remote areas with limited electricity make a power bank a worthwhile investment.